sportokalidis/arm-gem5-intro/README.md

 1st project for computer architecture lab<br/>
 <img src=images/gem5-logo.png width=900 height=600/>

+## Introduction
+The main page about gem5 simulator we can be found [here](http://www.gem5.org/Main_Page) <br/>
+Please see [here](http://www.gem5.org/Dependencies), for details about dependencies.
+You will need to follow this software, in order to build gem5 simulator. <br/>

 ## Answers to questions
 ### _1. starter_se.py simulation script_
 #### SE Simulation